wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 It's important to note, though, that any large project can't be properly tested on all of them.
 The main goal here is not to support each and every device, but to properly optimize the site, make it adaptive in a flexible way.
 The site shouldn't necessarily work equally on each device, but it's important to ensure the availability of content and get rid of the nastiest bugs, possibly avoiding UA sniffing (although it's hard at times).

-The possibility to touch and test your project on different devices gives a valuable information on the adequacy of the UI, availability of necessary fallbacks, typical bugs encountered on different devices, etc. All this allows you to create good universal development patterns and apply them in the future, reducing the need for testing to a minimum.
+The possibility to touch and test your project on different devices gives valuable information on the adequacy of the UI, availability of necessary fallbacks, typical bugs encountered on different devices, etc. All this allows you to create good universal development patterns and apply them in the future, reducing the need for testing to a minimum.

 ###Where to test